frankhome61/ProjectDrift/README.md

   + Its last four digits are considered the id for the device
     + This can be modified later
 +  instrustion:
-+ + instruction is the package that contains the actual data to give the device
+  + Instruction is the package that contains the actual data to give the device
   + it MUST begin with 1.
 For example: 0b10000100
   + The last 7 digits are considered the data to be given to the device selected